kevinkenfack/Spotlight/README.md

 ## Getting started

-To get started with this template, first clone and install the npm dependencies:
+To get started with this template, first clone repo and install the npm dependencies:

 ```bash
 git clone https://github.com/kevinkenfack/Spotlight.git